EddOliver/Humanoid/README.md

 Smart contracts for ERC-20 and NFTs.

-- Para nuestro desarrollo fue indispensable el tener lo contratos de OpenZeppelin a nuestra disposicion, ya que para poder darle las funionalidades correctas a la wallet y poder realizar tranferencias de ERC20 tokens y ERC721.
+- For our development it was essential to have the OpenZeppelin contracts at our disposal, since in order to give the wallet the correct functionalities and be able to make transfers of ERC20 tokens and ERC721.

         // Wallet Natives - Native Token Transfer